angelachaewonkim/Cheersbot/README.md

 <img src = "https://user-images.githubusercontent.com/44702454/86477516-8a7c7880-bd83-11ea-8984-2866039661e9.png" width="500px"><img src = "https://user-images.githubusercontent.com/44702454/86477533-9405e080-bd83-11ea-8440-4bd8b2112f6d.png" width="500px">
 <img src = "https://user-images.githubusercontent.com/44702454/86477550-9f590c00-bd83-11ea-8136-dc7f1abef642.png" width="500px"><img src = "https://user-images.githubusercontent.com/44702454/86585550-98b7d800-bfc1-11ea-9393-29447a64a1ed.png" width="500px">

-## Laser-cutted customized appearance
+## Laser-cut customized appearance
-I use my school's free laser cutting area('IDEA FACTORY' @KAIST) so, This tutorial is totally dependent on a certain place's condition.
+I use my school's free laser cutting area('IDEA FACTORY' @KAIST) so, This tutorial is dependent on a certain place's condition.
 In my case,'.DXF file' is needed if you trying to use a laser cutting machine @ IDEA FACTORY.

 There were a lot of ways to make a .DXF file.
 If you are not good at manipulating tools such as AutoCAD, Fusion360 from Autodesk.
 I recommend a very useful [website.](https://en.makercase.com/#/) This website provides a basic model as a **.DXF file.** still, it needs a little modification, but You can make **.DXF file** easier.